Protections from Government Control

 5) We added protective language into the Oregon Constitution that provides that parents and education providers who participate in the benefits and protections of the School Choice Amendment will be in a constitutional category that is exempt from compulsory attendance at a public school.

-The Amendments do not change how public and private schools educate their students or how parents home school their children.
-The School Choice Amendment cements into the Oregon Constitution protections for parents and private schools.
-The Amendment provides a way for parents to receive their share of Oregon’s education dollars to use to pay for home school curriculum, private school tuition, educational therapy, tutors, transportation, computers, testing, and other private education costs.
-When a parent or education provider participate in the benefits and protections of the Amendment, they are protected from government regulation so that they may continue to teach children in the manner that they do now.
+The Amendments do not change how public and private schools educate their students or how parents homeschool their children.
+The School Choice Amendment cements into the Oregon Constitution protections for participating parents and private schools.
+The Amendment provides parents with the opportunity to direct education funding on their own and to spend it on a variety of education services that meet the unique learning needs of their children.
+Parents are able to customize the educational experience for their children by directing funds to pay for curriculum, private school tuition, educational therapy, tutors, computers, transportation, online programs, and other education costs.
+When a parent or education provider participates in the benefits and protections of the Amendment, they are protected from government control so that they may continue to teach children in the manner and with the focus that they feel is in the best interests of the students.

-With the financial resources provided by the School Choice Amendment, Oregon families who want to participate and ask for a School Choice Account will receive some of Oregon’s education dollars to help pay for a customized, private education that best suits the needs of their unique children.
+With the financial resources provided by the School Choice Amendment, Oregon families who want to participate and ask for a School Choice Account will receive some of Oregon’s education dollars to provide their children with the education that matches the needs and interests of the children.
+Depending on the student, that could mean a smaller school, a school that caters to learning differences, a college-prep school, or a school that focuses on math, science or the arts.
 This may be beneficial for parents who (i) want an alternative to a public school; (ii) lost their job during Covid or for any reason; (iii) do not otherwise have the money to pay for educational items for their children, such as private schooling, educational therapy, tutors; and (iv) need their special needs children to receive specialized educational services in the private setting rather than in a public school.

 Allowing Oregon’s education dollars to follow the student to where the student receives education will help Oregon taxpayers.
-By having some education dollars available to them, parents will be more able to pay for home schooling or private schooling costs.
 The amount of education dollars provided to parents in a School Choice Account for use in a private education setting will be far less than the cost to educate the same child in a public school.
 To the extent that students are educated in the less expensive private education setting, there will be an overall savings in the cost to educate Oregon students.
 And, to the extent that private schools continue to exist to educate some Oregon students, there will not be a sudden influx of tens of thousands of private school students into the public schools leading to overcrowding, a shortage of resources in the public schools, and a higher tax bill for Oregonians.